stashed/docs/docs/addons/etcd/etcd/index.md

 etcd-2   1/1     Running   0          9s
 ```

 Once the database pod is in `Running` state, verify that the database is ready to accept the connections.
-For that, we have to exec into any one of the Etcd pods and run the `endpoint health` command.
+For that, we have to exec into any one of the Etcd database cluster pods and run the `endpoint health` command.
 If the command returns a healthy state, then we can conclude that the database is ready to accept connections.
+To exec into a database pod and check endpoint health, run the following commands,

 ```bash
 ❯ kubectl exec -it -n demo etcd-0 -- /bin/sh
 127.0.0.1:2379> etcdctl endpoint health
 127.0.0.1:2379 is healthy: successfully committed proposal: took = 1.258639ms
 ```
+From the above log, we can see the Etcd database is ready to accept connections.

 ### Insert Sample Data